 Healthy food labels are a widely used form of intervention that nudges consumers towards healthier choices.
-This study investigates the relative importance of healthy food labels on the consumers’ online choice of grocery.
-A conjoint study (n=111) shows thatprice, brand, and country of origin had a relatively higher impact on choice than health food labels.
+This study is published in Procedia Computer Science and investigates the relative importance of healthy food labels on the consumers’ online choice of grocery.
+A conjoint study (n=111) shows that price, brand, and country of origin had a relatively higher impact on choice than health food labels.
 However, it is important to note that consumers are not completely indifferent to the presence of a healthy food label and it increases chances of a product being chosen online.
 The results also demonstrate gender differences, as healthy food labels had a stronger impact on female consumers.
-Thus, opportunities exist to improve the impact of healthy food labels on food choice.
-It is evident that simply presenting healthy food labels on products is equally beneficial for consumers, manufacturers, and policymakers alike.

 This study investigates the impact of Internet of Things (IoT) services from a smartphone app in a retail grocery shopping situation.
-It examines four variables, namely price, expiry date, quality indicators and offers.
-All four variables were examined in relation to two levels; traditional information and IoT services.
 A scenario was arranged whereby 226 participants were to purchase, among other products, fresh salmon in a grocery store using the store’s smartphone app.
 Findings from a conjoint study show that the following IoT services; “updated expiry date”, “aggregated national customer experience index”, and “personalized offer based on product in the basket” evoked the approach and abated avoidance tendencies to explore the smartphone app, while simultaneously increasing the likelihood of buying based on information from the app.
 The IoT service “Real-time price” had a varied impact on participant approach-avoidance tendencies to interact with the app.
 Scenario simulation analysis shows that some IoT services can be a deal-breaker in a competitive grocery market.
-Consequently, analyzing the impact of IoT services through the lenses of approach-avoidance distinction and choice indication can help retail grocery managers develop more effective marketing strategies that deliver convenience to the consumers.
-The study is presented at Forskning.no and Kristiania.no.
+The study is published in Journal of Retailing and Consumer Services, presented at Forskning.no and Kristiania.no.

 Internet of Things Applications in Healthcare: A Focus on Improving Patient Safety: A special issue of Journal of Healthcare Engineering